 An impact of almost all hazards below relates to power outage and/or power failures.
 The US power grid crisscrosses the country, bringing electricity to homes, offices, factories, warehouses, farms, traffic lights and even campgrounds.
 According to statistics gathered by the Department of Energy, major blackouts are on the upswing.
 Incredibly, over the past two decades, blackouts impacting at least 50,000 customers have increased 124 percent.
 The electric power industry does not have a universal agreement for classifying disruptions.
 Nevertheless, it is important to recognize that different types of outages are possible so that plans may be made to handle them effectively.
 In addition to blackouts, brownouts can occur.
-A brownout is an intentional or unintentional drop in voltage in an electrical power supply system.
-Intentional brownouts are used for load reduction in an emergency.
-Electric power disruptions can be generally grouped into two categories: intentional and unintentional.
+A brownout is an intentional or unintentional drop in voltage in an electric power disruptions can be generally grouped into two categories: intentional and unintentional.
 More information on types of power disruptions can be found in Section 4.3.2 of the Base Plan.